ueaner/drag-3fg/README.md

 cd linux-3-finger-drag
 ```

+### 2. Change any existing 3-finger gestures to 4-finger gestures

+#### For GNOME users

+GNOME users will need to install the Window Gestures Shell Extension.
+Once installed, you'll be able to change the finger number for gestures from your settings.
+You can get it from either the [GNOME Extensions website](https://extensions.gnome.org/extension/6343/window-gestures/) or the [GitHub repository](https://github.com/amarullz/windowgestures).

-### 2. Disable 3 finger swipe gesture in `libinput-gestures` (if needed)
+#### For `libinput-gestures` (if needed)

-If you haven't installed `libinput-gestures`, you can skip this step.
+If you haven't installed `libinput-gestures`, you can skip to the next step.

 If you have, though, modify the config file `/etc/libinput-gestures.conf` or `~/.config/libinput-gestures.conf`.
-Add 4 in the `finger_count` column to convert 3 finger swipes to 4 finger swipes, to prevent confusion for the desktop environment and frustration for yourself.
+Add 4 in the finger_count column to convert 3 finger swipes to 4 finger swipes, to prevent confusion for the desktop environment and frustration for yourself.

 change
 ```